 The day will begin with a discussion about the Assisi Underground during World War II.
 We will then walk to the Assisi town museum, to the breathtaking Basilica of St. Francis, and to Hotel Subasio with its historic architecture and views of the valley.
 Finally, we will visit the church and abbey of San Pietro.

-We will end our final day together with contemplative practice, closing reflections, and midday meal, as we prepare to integrate the wisdom we have gained into our everyday lives.
+We will end our pilgrimage together with a final day of contemplative practice, closing reflections, and midday meal, as we prepare to integrate the wisdom we have gained into our everyday lives.

 Costs and Conditions:

 Cost: $1900 per person for double room, $2200 per person for single room.
 Cost includes room and breakfast and lunch daily, plus dinner on three nights, and all land travel and entrance fees during the pilgrimage.
 Participants are responsible for their own travel arrangements and costs to Assisi.
 Trip insurance is not included, and participants are encouraged to acquire their own.
 Trains and buses run regularly from Rome.
 (See ItaliaRail for more details).

 *A $750 non-refundable deposit will save your spot in the pilgrimage.